 - The rise of the right and far right-wing in the UK, Europe, US and the speed at which such groups and political party’s have moved from fringe to mainstream in recent years.
 An example of this can be seen with Marine Le Pen’s popularity in France which increases after every terrorist attack.
 The Austrian far right candidate Norbert Hofer who missed out on being elected as President recently by around 0.4%, so close in fact that the Austrian Courts granted a recount.
 Make no mistake, public opinion in the West is shifting amid the ongoing turbulence.
 See the bottom of this post for more examples of the right and far right rising in Europe.

-The UK has now undergone change politically following the recent EU vote, rehashed politicians speak new messages of hope and new promises of economic fairness leaving nobody behind.
+The UK has now undergone rapid change politically following the recent EU vote, however rehashed politicians speak new messages of hope and new promises of economic fairness leaving nobody behind.
 The same messages spoken previously by former leaders of both Labour and the Conservatives.

 The 2015 general election highlighted this when the Conservative Party gained a majority win despite receiving just 25% of the overall vote.
 With Labour currently in turmoil it seems that only the Conservative Party can govern the country for the foreseeable future which is a strange form of democracy by limiting the public to one choice.

 So who is made to suffer the fall out of these catastrophic errors and failures made by the political and financial establishment elites time and again?
 The general public.
 This is why attitudes are shifting among Western populations towards the establishment elite.

 However, ignorant and disconnected establishment elites are now starting to see the fall out and ramifications of their decisions, but as ever and true to form, they are looking to redirect attention from their catastrophic decisions and capitalise on the fall out from them.

 UPDATE: 26 August 2016: